PyWiFeS/pipeline/README.md

 Forked from PyWiFeS/pipeline [commit 45c69d8] in July 2024, and updated to include PyWiFeS/pipeline updates to 7 Aug 2024 [commit f6a2d8c].

-What's been done [20241014]:
+What's been done [20241023]:

-- update flatfield algorithm when lacking twilight flats
+- check for mixtures of gratings and beamsplitters (which can alter slitlet locations on CCD) and warn users

+- smoother handling of processing from existing master_calib folder when also using night-specific flux/telluric standards in the processing

+- cut darks to half-frame, if present

 ***Future Development Underway***

 - make arc lamp reference wavelengths consistent between gratings

-- fit for slitlet position shifts

 - explore improving fitting and removal of fringing

+- fit and remove scattered light from standard stars and other on-sky observations

 - add option for PSF-based source extraction